ipozdeev/it-skills-for-research/introduction.md

 ## todos

 1. create an account on **Slack** and join the `isfr-2022` group (invite will be sent per email).
-2. install a text editor of choice.
+2. install a text editor of choice;
+3. create an account on GitHub.